uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/collecting-big-data.md

 ### Apps and Websites

-Instagram, Facebook, Twitter, SnapChat, TradeMe, Spotify, Uber, Netflix, Messenger, etc, all care about how, when, why, and for how long you use their service.
-Therefore a lot of what you do while using their service is captured and recorded.
+Instagram, Facebook, Twitter, SnapChat, TradeMe, Spotify, Uber, Netflix, Messenger, etc. all care about how, when, why, and for how long you use their services.
+Therefore, a lot of what you do while using their service is captured and recorded.

 ### The Internet of Things
 The idea of the "Internet of Things" (IoT) is to wirelessly interconnect multiple devices and objects, usually through Bluetooth or through wireless internet.